kilowhat/kilowhat.net/flarum-extensions-audit.md

 - Add compatibility with Flarum beta 16.
 - Fix `post.dismissed_flags` being incorrectly logged every time a post was permanently deleted.

+This version can only be installed on Flarum beta 16.
+It will be automatically installed when you upgrade to Flarum beta 16 by following the official release guide.

 ### Version 1.3.2 - February 28, 2021

 - Fix old email not being logged when users change email through the email change feature.